rmzetti/hover-exec/READMORE.md

 - *cmdid* to indicate the command to use to execute the script (omitted if the same as *id*)
 - *repl* or *restart* to indicate a REPL is to be used or restarted

-Example code block labels - these are 'fake' (use quotes instead of backticks) to allow visibility in previews:
+Example code block labels - these are 'fake' (ie. they use quotes instead of backticks) to allow visibility in previews:

 ```
 '''id : cmdid : repl  -- the general format - spaces can be omitted around the :